AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

 ---
 # Get started with Reports & Analytics

+{{ra-eol}}

 Before using Reports & Analytics, understand these basic login and setup tasks, and how to access account information.

->[!IMPORTANT]
->Effective **December 31, 2023**, Adobe intends to discontinue Reports & Analytics and its accompanying reports and features.
-At that time, Reports & Analytics and all of its reports and schedules will stop working.
-The reports, visualizations and underlying technology that power Reports & Analytics no longer meet Adobe's technology standards.
-Most Reports & Analytics features are available within Analysis Workspace.
-Since the release of Analysis Workspace in 2015, Reports & Analytics functionality and capabilities have been moved to Analysis Workspace and a threshold of workflow parity has been reached.
-This notice explains the end-of-life process.

 Reporting provides insights into your traditional web-based channels as well as evolving channels like mobile, video, and social networking.
 Some examples of reports include: